nadiaalshamsini/medichain-g5-t6-lab-trk/docs/SRS.md

 ​So that data precision is maintained for auditing purposes.
 ​GitHub Issue: #5
-​3.2.4 Feature: Laboratory Performance Auditing and Alerts
+​3.2.4 Feature: Laboratory Performance Auditing and Alerts ​Description: Provides automated audit logging and administrative tools to monitor laboratory efficiency, track processing delays, and manage alerts.
-Description: Provides automated audit logging and administrative tools to monitor laboratory efficiency, track processing delays, and manage alerts.
+Priority: Medium.
 ​Story 1: View Audit Logs
 ​As a System Administrator,
 ​I want to view the automated time-tracking logs for any sample,